-- 1. Prior to issuing a construction permit, the Department shall perform a site evaluation.
+- 1. Prior to issuing a construction permit, the Department and qualified professional hired by the applicant shall perform a site evaluation.
 Site evaluation is required to determine siting constraints, setbacks, soil conditions, and other factors that play a role in the design and operation of the OWTS.
-The proposed OWTS dispersal site must contain sufficient soil with suitable characteristics to support the OWTS.
-Effective soil depth free of seasonal saturation or limiting horizons, apparent permeability whether based on soil texture and structure or perc testing, site slope, contour, vegetation, area available, and proposed character of use combine to determine the capabilities of the site. - 2.
+The proposed OWTS dispersal site must contain sufficient soil with suitable characteristics to support the OWTS (See B, Soil Profile Testing).
+Effective soil depth free of seasonal saturation or limiting horizons, apparent permeability whether based on soil texture and structure or percolation testing, site slope, contour, vegetation, area available, and proposed character of use combine to determine the capabilities of the site. - 2.
 The applicant or a knowledgeable representative shall be present during the site evaluation to assist in locating property boundaries, easements, utilities including private water lines, etc. as they related to OWTS siting and design. - 3.
-Where existing file information or the proposed character of use indicates the OWTS will not be conventional, the Department may advise the applicant to retain the services of a qualified professional to participate in the site evaluation. - 4.
 For replacement of a septic tank or similar construction that does not affect the dispersal field, no soil profile testing shall be required as part of the evaluation.
 An application to construct, expand, repair or replace a dispersal field normally requires soil profile tests.
-If sufficient information is on file to support the proposal, the Department shall not require additional testing. - 5.
+If sufficient information is on file to support the proposal, the Department shall not require additional soil profile testing. - 4.
 Activities, conditions and structures, whether existing or planned, in the vicinity of the proposed OWTS construction site shall also be considered to determine how these may impact the design and operation of the OWTS.
-The site must be reasonably protected from impacts due to grading, focused surface water flow, vehicle traffic, construction activities, etc. - 6.
+The site must be reasonably protected from impacts due to grading, focused surface water flow, vehicle traffic, construction activities, etc. - 5.
 Site modification to create a suitable OWTS dispersal site where no such site exists may be pursued by retaining the services of a qualified professional to propose a design for the modification for review and approval by the Department.
-Once approved, the modification may be constructed by the applicant and the site shall undergo confirmation testing to demonstrate that the site is now suitable to support the desired OWTS. - 7.
-If site evaluation indicates conditions are compatible with a conventional OWTS and if the application is to serve a residential use of one four dwelling units located on a single parcel, the Department shall prepare a permit for issuance.
-If the site is not compatible with conventional design criteria or if the proposed use is other than residential or comparable to residential, the Department shall notify the applicant of the need to retain the services of a qualified professional for additional testing and/or design of the OWTS.
+Once approved, the modification may be constructed by the applicant and the site shall undergo confirmation testing to demonstrate that the site is now suitable to support the desired OWTS.